sirkon/mad/README.md

 this temporary table creation a *prepare*.
 * quries may run on a temporary table and they also may use other tables
 * actually, it is rather uncommon situation when we need a preaggregated table.
-In the majority of cases we will use existing ones.
+In the majority of cases we will use existing tables.
 Thus, the *prepare* process is not mandatory.
 * prepare query creates table.
 There should be a method to delete it.

 In final, we have
-* optionally prepare create and delete queries
+* optional prepare create and delete queries
 * regular queries

 Let's express this in a Go structure: